sgryphon/dotnet-distributed-tracing-examples/README.md

 | project TimeGenerated, OperationId, SeverityLevel, Message, Name, Type, DependencyType, Properties.CategoryName, OperationName, ParentId, SessionId, AppRoleInstance, AppVersion, UserId, ClientType, Id, Properties
 ```

+You will see the related logs have the same OperationId.

 #### Performance

 Open the Application Insights that was created.
 The default will be under